-A long-running hoax claims that drivers who flash their headlights at a car driving without its lights on may prompt a carload of "Bloods" gang members to chase and kill them.
+A long-running hoax claims that drivers who flash their headlights at a car driving without its lights on may prompt a carload of gang members to chase and kill them as part of a gang initiation.

 The faxes announced “Blood Initiation Weekend” and indicated that potential gang members are supposed to drive around with their lights off.
 To be accepted into a gang, these drivers are supposed to shoot and kill everyone in the first car that does a courtesy flash to warn them that their lights are off.

-Copies of the bogus fax were also handed out at banks and hospitals by well-intended workers.
-Radio stations also issued warnings.
+Copies of the bogus warning were handed out at banks and hospitals by well-intended workers.
+Some radio stations also issued warnings to listeners.
 Police departments in dozens of states fielded calls from concerned citizens.

 The most recent incarnation of the gang initiation hoax is in the form of a graphic being circulated on social networks.
 This graphic shows a warning which reads almost the same as the 1993 hoax: